Mastitis: Prevention, Symptoms, and Treatment

-Mastitis means that the breast is inflamed, and there is swelling, redness, tenderness and pain.
+Mastitis means that the breast is inflamed, and there is swelling, redness, tenderness, and pain.
 There may be an infection, so it is wise to consult your health-care provider to determine whether or not an antibiotic is necessary.
 A breast infection can become a breast abscess that requires surgical draining, but this can almost always be prevented by treating mastitis promptly.

-Signs of mastitis include:
+Signs of Mastitis

 - Part or all of the breast is intensely painful, hot, tender, red, and swollen.
-Some mothers can pinpoint a definite area of inflammation, while at other times the entire breast is tender.
+Some mothers can pinpoint a definite area of inflammation, while at other times, the entire breast is tender.

-- You feel tired, run down, achy, have chills or think you have the flu.
+- You feel tired, run-down, achy, have chills, or think you have the flu.
 A breastfeeding mother who thinks she has the flu probably has mastitis.
 Mothers with mastitis will sometimes experience these flu-like symptoms, even before they get a fever or notice breast tenderness.

 - You have chills or feel feverish, or your temperature is 101F or higher.
 These symptoms suggest that you have an infection.

 - You are feeling progressively worse, your breasts are growing more tender, and your fever is becoming more pronounced.
 With simple engorgement, a plugged duct, or mastitis without infection, you gradually feel better instead of worse.